jess-of-the-woods/tid_til/README.md

 # today i did / today i learned
 A repository to keep track of what I have been [working on](tid.md) each day & what I have been learning.
-As well as a place to keep notes, questions etc.
+As well as a place to keep notes, questions etc. The biggest part of this repository has become the notes section.. hint hint

 [to learn](toLearn.md) | [notes](notes/index.md)